carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 #### Conventions

+These apply to every hand-authored rule: the `css/_*.scss` partials and the blocks below a `// carbon-components-svelte patch` banner in the vendored tree. `tests/css/conventions.test.ts` scans both.
+Patch blocks are checked against `KNOWN_PATCH_VIOLATIONS`, an exact per-file count of what predates the check: lower a count when you fix one, never raise it.
+Untouched upstream code keeps upstream's style.

 Values:

 - Sizes: `to-rem(Npx)` or a spacing token.
 Not Carbon's bare `rem()`, not a raw rem literal.
 Hairlines (`1px`/`2px` borders, outlines, and offsets) stay in `px`.